HSAFoundation/HSA-Profiler-AMD/README.md

 libhsa-runtime-tools64.so is now included as part of the runtime.
 Thus, it is no longer distributed with the profiler.
 It is recommended that the LD_LIBRARY_PATH environment variable contains the following directory:
-* The location of libhsa-runtime64.so.1 and libhsa-runtime-tools64.so.1 (i.e. HSA-Runtime-AMD/lib)
+* The location of libhsa-runtime64.so.1 and libhsa-runtime-tools64.so.1, typically /opt/hsa/lib

 <A NAME="SampleUsage">
 ## Sample Usage

-You can profile the vector_copy sample contained in HSA-Runtime-AMD/sample using the following steps:
+You can profile the vector_copy sample contained in ROCR-Runtime/sample using the following steps:
  * Build the vector_copy sample using make
- * Verify that the sample executable runs
+ * Verify that the sample executable runs (note that at this time, the sample only supports the Base profiler and thus only runs on a Boltzmann/Fiji system)
- * Execute `./sprofile --hsatrace vector_copy`
+ * Execute `./CodeXLGpuProfiler --hsatrace vector_copy`
- * Execute `./sprofile --hsapmc vector_copy`
+ * Execute `./CodeXLGpuProfiler --hsapmc vector_copy`

 <A NAME="CodeXL1.8">
-## Using this build with CodeXL1.8
+## Using this build with CodeXL1.9

-This build is compatible with CodeXL 1.8, which can be downloaded from the following location:
+This build is compatible with CodeXL 1.9, which can be downloaded from the following location:

     http://developer.amd.com/tools-and-sdks/opencl-zone/codexl/.

-To use the CodeXL GUI to profile HSA applications and to analyze the results, please replace the following CodeXL files with the same-named files included here:
+To use the CodeXL GUI to profile HSA applications and to analyze the results, please copy the following files from this repository into $(CODEXL-DIR)/x86_64/:

-$(CODEXL-DIR)/x86_64/sprofile
-$(CODEXL-DIR)/x86_64/libHSAProfileAgent.so
-$(CODEXL-DIR)/x86_64/libHSATraceAgent.so
-$(CODEXL-DIR)/x86_64/libGPUPerfAPIHSA.so
+bin/CodeXLGpuProfiler (CodeXL 1.9 still expects sprofile, so you'll need to rename CodeXLGpuProfiler to sprofile in the CodeXL directory) bin/libAMDTGpuProfilerHSAProfileAgent.so bin/libAMDTGpuProfilerHSATraceAgent.so bin/libGPUPerfAPIHSA.so

 <A NAME="KnownIssues">
 ## Known Issues
+* API Trace and Perf Counter data may be truncated if the application being profiled does not call hsa_shut_down
 * Kernel occupancy information will only be written to disk if the application being profiled calls hsa_shut_down
-* Collecting performance counters on a Carrizo HSA machine is disabled in this build.